 The landscape of facial recognition regulation

 Globally, the current state of facial recognition regulation is fractured.
 Countries, or regions, introduce their own regulations rather than pushing for global and widely accepted frameworks.
-Today, the countries leading the adoption of facial recognition are China and Russia, while trials of this technology are ongoing in many other countries of the world.
+Today, the countries leading the adoption of facial recognition is China, while trials of this technology are ongoing in many other countries of the world.
 The reason for this is the long-adopted and working regulation on biometric data collection, management, and storage.

 The Future of Facial Recognition Regulation